GeoscienceAustralia/ptha/ptha_access/README.Rmd

 * multiple columns with names like `STAGE_lower_ci_XXXX`.
 These are similar to the above, but describe the lower limit of the 95% credible interval for the stage with the specified exceedance rate. (i.e. 2.5% quantile)

-Similar data is available in a shapefile, which can be downloaded here (inside a zip file):
+Similar data is available in shapefile format.
+That can be downloaded here (you will need to unzip the file after download):
 <http://dapds00.nci.org.au/thredds/fileServer/fj6/PTHA/AustPTHA_1/EVENT_RATES/tsunami_stages_at_fixed_return_periods.zip>
-Because there is a 10 character limit on shapefile attribute names, the attributes are renamed in some instances compared with the csv above:
+A shortcoming of the shapefile format is that there is a 10 character limit on attribute names.
+Therefore the attributes are renamed in some instances, as compared with the above csv:

 * `lon`, `lat` giving the location in longitude/latitude (degrees).